 The Complete Setup Guide for the Sony a1

-With the launch of the a1, Sony has piqued the interest of ALOT of photographers out there.
-With an industry-leading AF system partnered with a 50mp stacked CMOS sensor and incredible video capabilities, Sony has appeared to pare the best elements of the Sony a7R series, a9 series, and even the a7S series into a single beast of a camera (with a price tag to match).
-While all of this is good news, there is no doubt that regardless if you are upgrading from a previous Sony mirrorless camera or moving to Sony because of the a1, setting up a new camera can be a challenge.
+With the original a1, Sony has piqued the interest of ALOT of photographers.
+With an impressive AF system partnered with a 50mp stacked CMOS sensor and incredible video capabilities, Sony has appeared to combine the best elements of the Sony a7R series, a9 series, and even the a7S series into a single beast of a camera (with a price tag to match).
+While all of this is good news, setting up a new camera can be daunting, whether you are a seasoned Sony shooter or are moving to Sony from another camera brand.
 With a redesigned menu system and a slew of new features and functionality built into the a1, it can take time to get things set up to match your needs.
 This is where I come in!
-Having already written several setup guides for Sony cameras (a7R II, a7R III, a7R IV), I have a great foundation to build upon with the a1.
-As a Sony Artisan for the last 7 years, I have been using my Sony bodies on all seven continents photographing a mixture of landscape, travel, and wildlife photography.
+Having already written several setup guides for Sony cameras (a7R II, a7R III, a7R IV), I have an excellent foundation for building the a1 setup guide.
+As a Sony Artisan for the last 10 years, I have been using my Sony bodies extensively on all seven continents, photographing a mixture of landscape, travel, and wildlife photography.

 If you have any questions, comments, or even your own recommendations you wish to share with others, please feel free to leave them in the comments section below.